netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_gslb_service_module.rst

         *(added in 2.6.0)*
       -
-      - The target Netscaler instance ip address to which all underlying NITRO API calls will be proxied to.
+      - The target Citrix ADC instance ip address to which all underlying NITRO API calls will be proxied to.

         It is meaningful only when having set ``mas_proxy_call`` to ``true``
     * - ipaddress

         *(str)*
       -
       - IP address for the GSLB service.
-Should represent a load balancing, content switching, or VPN virtual server on the NetScaler appliance, or the IP address of another load balancing device.
+Should represent a load balancing, content switching, or VPN virtual server on the Citrix ADC appliance, or the IP address of another load balancing device.
     * - mas_proxy_call

         *(bool)*